Medication

 What Is Tirzepatide?

-Tirzepatide is the first dual GIP/GLP-1 receptor agonist, available as Mounjaro for diabetes and Zepbound for weight management, with the highest recorded pharmaceutical weight loss results.
+Tirzepatide is the first dual GIP/GLP-1 receptor agonist, available as Mounjaro for diabetes and Zepbound for weight management, and has been studied for substantial weight-loss results in clinical trials.

 Tirzepatide is a first-in-class dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist developed by Eli Lilly.
 Unlike semaglutide, which targets only GLP-1 receptors, tirzepatide activates both GIP and GLP-1 receptors simultaneously, producing enhanced metabolic effects.